Am I at Risk?

 Moles in people belonging to melanoma-prone families are subject to change at certain times of life.
 They may get larger or show alterations in color or elevation, so for those periods, they are described as being active.
 While the reasons for these changes are not fully known, there could be a hormonal component: Moles are more active at puberty and during pregnancy.
 Many — but not all — physicians advise high-risk individuals not to take hormonal medications, such as oral contraceptives or hormone replacement therapy.

-Individuals with atypical mole syndrome can improve their chances of early detection by increasing the frequency of skin self-examination and by visiting a physician more often for a full-body skin exam.
+Individuals with atypical mole syndrome or a personal or family history of skin cancer can improve their chances of early detection by increasing the frequency of skin self-examination and by visiting a physician more often (two or more times a year) for a full-body skin exam.
 The clinician may take photographs to document whether there are new moles or changes in older ones.

 Children: a Special Case